159.jpg

 Welcome to question of the day #159

-When I was at optometry school there was mention that some practitioners would under correct people with myopia in order to stop or slow down its progression.
+When I was at optometry school there was mention that some practitioners would under correct people with myopia in order to stop or slow down it’s progression.
 Nothing further was said about whether this was a successful technique.

 The idea is that prescription of spectacle lenses with under-correction of modest magnitude (e.g., 0.50D) would reduce the near accommodative stimulus, and in-turn partially reduced the blur-driven accommodative response required for clarity of near vision without much sacrifice to distance visual acuity.